jeetumodi/IDS/README.md

 ![Virtual disk size setup](screenshots/storage.png)

-### Step G: Complete VM creation and start installation
+### Step G: Complete VM creation and start installation(Password for then vm would as given during step)

 Start the VM and complete Ubuntu 22.04 installation.